 A HEV may have an electric motor, it may even have a small battery.
 However, the source of energy with an HEV is only through the combustion of fuel.

-Granted, a HEV can capture kinetic energy from braking, convert that kinetic energy into electrical energy to be stored into the battery for later use.
+Granted, a HEV can capture kinetic energy from braking and convert that kinetic energy into electrical energy to be stored in the battery for later use.

 However, unless you are only ever going to drive downhill in an HEV, the only source of energy comes from the combustion of liquid fuel and not an electrical outlet.

-The main emphasis of this website is to promote pure electric tow cars.
-However, electric tow cars present challenges with range/charging rate above those of electric cars which are not used for towing.
+The main emphasis of this website is to discuss pure electric tow cars.
+However, electric tow cars present challenges with range/charging rates above those of electric cars, which are not used for towing.

 What About Electric Trucks?

-While the name of the website states ‘cars’, yes, I’m going to be covering the various electric trucks which are coming on the market, as many of them will be used for towing.
-Therefore, that obviously includes the Tesla Cybertruck along with the electric Ford F-150 and Rivian R1T etc.
+While the name of the website states ‘cars’, yes, I’m going to be covering the various electric trucks that are coming on the market, as many of them will be used for towing.

 What About Hydrogen Tow Cars?